-Find out which degree program will help you land the forensics job you’ve been dreaming of.
+Find the Forensic Science Degree to Fit Your Needs Find out which degree program will help you land the forensics job you’ve been dreaming of.

 Building a career in forensic science requires the courage to dive into a constantly expanding pool of research and practice.
 You will need a solid educational foundation to be competitive in this exciting interdisciplinary field.
-Forensic science degree programs integrate science, law and technology with a focus on practical skills for laboratory analysis and criminal investigation.
+Forensic science degree programs integrate science, law, and technology with a focus on practical skills for laboratory analysis and criminal investigation.

 If you’re eager to get started, you can find a job as a forensic technician with just an associate’s degree.
 You’ll get an even stronger start with a bachelor’s degree.
-However, the best jobs demand specialized skills that you learn by pursuing a forensic science master’s degree, medical degree or other post-graduate degrees.
+However, the best jobs demand specialized skills that you learn by pursuing a forensic science master’s degree, medical degree, or other post-graduate degrees.

 - The basics of analyzing and evaluating physical evidence

 - Fingerprint technology

 - Examination procedures

 - Introduction to forensic medicine, forensic dentistry, anthropology, psychology, and pathology

 A forensic science degree at this level will qualify you for entry-level jobs in forensic laboratories.
 After you finish your associate’s degree program, you will also be able to transfer to a bachelor’s degree at another college or university.

 In a 4-year forensic science degree program, you will gain a more complete understanding of the evidentiary process in criminal investigation and prosecution.
 Although some bachelor’s level programs allow you to specialize in a particular area of forensic science, most offer a more in-depth version of the content addressed in associate’s degrees in forensic science.
 Areas of study include: